 Thanksgiving Icebreaker Questions

 Thanksgiving is a time for parties and get-togethers.
-Sometimes making conversations with friends and relatives we seldom see can be difficult.
+Sometimes making conversation with friends and relatives we seldom see can be difficult.
 Our Thanksgiving Icebreaker Questions are perfect for such times.
-Many of them will cause smiles and maybe even outright laughter.
-They can all be used to start an interesting conversation.
+Many will cause smiles and maybe even outright laughter.
+Use them to start interesting conversations.

-8. Where should one place the meat thermometer in a roasting turkey and what temperature should it be when done?
+- Where should you place the meat thermometer in a roasting turkey, and what temperature should it read when done?

-9. How long can a turkey live and at what age are they slaughtered for food?
+- How long can a turkey live and at what age are most slaughtered for food?

 Thanksgiving Activities

-Many of us celebrate Thanksgiving with family get-togethers that may include grandparents, uncles, aunts, and any number of cousins.
-Our collection of seasonally appropriate Thanksgiving games and activities add an element of fun to your gathering.
+Many of us celebrate Thanksgiving with family get-togethers that may include grandparents, uncles, aunts, and cousins.
+Our collection of seasonally appropriate Thanksgiving games and activities adds an element of fun to your gathering.

 Pin the Tail Feather on the Turkey

-3. Blindfold players in turn and spin them around a few times before letting them go facing the turkey drawing.
+- Blindfold players in turn and spin them gently before facing the turkey.

-4. Write names on the back of the feathers and see who can get closest to the tail end of the turkey.
+- Write names on the back of feathers and see who gets closest to the tail end.

 A Thanksgiving “Boat” Game

-1. Give each child a small milk carton and a balloon.
-If you stretch out the tops a few times, the balloons will be easier to blow up.
+- Give each child a small milk carton and a balloon (pre-stretch the balloons to make blowing easier).

-2. Have each child insert the balloon into the milk carton and blow it up.
+- Have each child insert the balloon into the carton and blow it up.

-3. When they let the balloon go, the escaping air propels the boats.
+- When they let go, the escaping air propels the “boats”.

 “Pick Two” Scrabble